F1 2012 (video game): Gameplay and modes

 As well as the new young driver test mode, F1 2012 features a new "Champions Mode", in which the six World Champions competing in the 2012 season — Kimi Räikkönen, Lewis Hamilton, Jenson Button, Sebastian Vettel, Fernando Alonso and Michael Schumacher — are styled after traditional end-of-level video gaming bosses, with the player challenged to beat them while racing in conditions that suit each driver.

-Another new mode introduced in F1 2012, is the "Season Challenge" mode.
+Another new mode introduced in F1 2012 is the "Season Challenge" mode.
 Feedback given to Codemasters was that players only played the game when they had a few hours to play.
 In response, Codemasters brought in this mode so that players could simply play for a short amount of time.
 In this mode the player will start as a team lower down the field, and over a ten race season the player will move teams mid-season, depending on their ability to beat rival drivers and objectives.

 Codemasters also introduced "One-Shot Qualifying", whereby a player has a single lap to qualify for the race.
 The One-Shot Qualifying is included in Quick Race, Season Challenge and Career Mode.
-The three stage knock out session is still an option, however the single 20-minute session is no longer available in career mode.
+The three stage knock out session is still an option, but the single 20-minute session is no longer available in career mode.
 There is no longer an option to include all three practice sessions in a race weekend, but instead only a single hour session is available.

 In career mode players are no longer able to play races of less than 25% length.
 In career mode the player can choose a team from the six teams.
 They are Marussia, HRT, Caterham, Scuderia Toro Rosso, Force India and Williams.
 The player can join a team after completing the Young Driver Test.
 The player can choose a team that meets the minimum medal requirements.
 Players get contract offers from teams as they continues their races in Career Mode.

 In the quick play mode the option to make a custom championship is no longer available, but instead the player selects a single race to play on.

 Reception

 F1 2012 received generally favorable reviews, earning a collective score of 81 out of 100 from Metacritic.
 IGN gave the game a 9.0, underlining that while yearly sports releases are faced with the difficult battle of introducing new content when the sport remains relatively unchanged, F1 2012 introduced noticeable tweaks to the gameplay that steadily improved it.
-GameSpot were equally-complimentary (8.5/10), applauding the developer for making the game more approachable to newcomers, but bemoaning the removal of some gameplay modes that had been included in previous releases.
+GameSpot were equally complimentary (8.5/10), applauding the developer for making the game more approachable to newcomers, but bemoaning the removal of some gameplay modes that had been included in previous releases.